Denbigh97/Project_2/README.md

 #### Parting wise words:

 A house you can rebuild; a bridge you can restring; a washed-out road you can fill in.
 But there is nothing you can do about a tree but mourn.
-All forests in the world need to be given the same name so that people can understand that there is only one forest in the world and that every burning forest is his forest, no matter where in the world!
+All forests in the world need to be given the same name so that people can understand that there is only one forest in the world and that every burning forest is his forest, no matter where in the world! <br>
-© 2020 Muskatweeters
+### © 2020 Muskatweeters